PX4/PX4-user_guide/en/flight_modes/takeoff.md

-# TAKEOFF Flight Mode
+# Takeoff Flight Mode

-The TAKEOFF flight mode causes the vehicle to take off to a specified height and wait for further input.
+The *Takeoff* flight mode causes the vehicle to take off to a specified height and wait for further input.

 > **Note**
 >  * This mode requires GPS.